Salic law: Carolingian phase

 Family III is split into two divisions.
 The first, comprising three manuscripts, dated to the eighth–ninth centuries, presents an expanded text of 99 or 100 titles.
 The Malberg Glosses are retained.
 The second division, with four manuscripts, not only drops the glosses, but also "bears traces of attempts to make the language more concise".
 A statement gives the provenance: "in the 13th year of the reign of our most glorious king of the Franks, Pipin".
 Some of the internal documents were composed after the reign of Pepin the Short, but it is considered to be an emendation initiated by Pepin, so is termed the Pipina Recensio.

 Family IV also has two divisions – the first comprised 33 manuscripts; the second, one manuscript.
 They are characterized by the internal assignment of Latin names to various sections of different provenances.
 Two of the sections are dated to 768 and 778, but the emendation is believed to be dated to 798, late in the reign of Charlemagne.
 This edition calls itself the Lex Salica Emendata, or the Lex Reformata, or the Lex Emendata, and is clearly the result of a law code reform by Charlemagne.

 By that time, Charlemagne's Holy Roman Empire comprised most of Western Europe.
 He added laws of choice (free will) taken from the earlier law codes of Germanic peoples not originally part of Francia.
 These are numbered into the laws that were there, but they have their own, quasisectional title.
 All the Franks of Francia were subject to the same law code, which retained the overall title of Lex Salica.
 These integrated sections borrowed from other Germanic codes are the Lex Ribuariorum, later Lex Ribuaria, laws adopted from the Ripuarian Franks, who, before Clovis, had been independent.
 The Lex Alamannorum took laws from the Alamanni, then subject to the Franks.
 Under the Franks, they were governed by Frankish law, not their own.
-The inclusion of some of their law as part of the Salic law must have served as a palliative.
+The inclusion of some of their law as part of the Salic law may have served as a palliative.
 Charlemagne goes back even earlier to the Lex Suauorum, the ancient code of the Suebi preceding the Alemanni.

 Malberg glosses

-The Salic law code contains the Malberg glosses, which, despite the name, are not technically glosses in the traditional sense, but rather Germanic terms interspersed through the Latin legal docoment.
+The Salic law code contains the Malberg glosses, Germanic terms interspersed through the Latin legal docoment.
 These Germanic words and several short sentences are, though heavily corrupted by subsequent copyists unfamiliar with the original language, have been used to reconstruct the earliest stage of the Dutch language, Old Dutch, containing what is likely the earliest surviving full sentence in the language: